-Contract assets are recognized when a performance obligation has been satisfied and the Company has an unconditional right to receive payment for the goods or services transferred.
+Contract assets are recognized when a performance obligation has been satisfied, and the Company has an unconditional right to receive payment for the goods or services transferred.
 Contract assets are transferred to accounts receivable when the rights for payment become unconditional.
 Contract liabilities are recognized when the Company receives consideration from a customer before satisfying a performance obligation.

-For the years ended December 31, 2023, 2022 and 2021 the Company did not have contract assets.
+For the years ended December 31, 2024, 2023, and 2022 the Company did not have contract assets.
 Terms on account receivables vary and are based on specific terms agreed upon with the customer.
-For the years ended December 31, 2023, 2022 and 2021, contract liabilities were \$0.2 million, \$0.2 million and \$0.3 million, respectively, and are included in accrued liabilities on the accompanying consolidated balance sheets.
-For the years ended December 31, 2023, 2022 and 2021, the Company did not increase contract liabilities.
-For the years ended December 31, 2023, 2022 and 2021, the Company settled \$15.0 thousand, for each of the three years ended of this liability with a contract credit in lieu of satisfaction of these obligations.
+For each of the years ended December 31, 2024, 2023 and 2022, contract liabilities were \$0.2 million and are included in accrued liabilities on the accompanying consolidated balance sheets.
+For the years ended December 31, 2024, 2023 and 2022, the Company did not increase contract liabilities.
+For the years ended December 31, 2024, 2023 and 2022, the Company settled \$15.1 thousand, for each of the three years ended of this liability with a contract credit in lieu of satisfaction of these obligations.